Hanvod/chess.js-multiplayer/README.md

 # Warning

-This package is never properly tested and still in WIP state.
+This package was never properly tested and still in early WIP state.

 # chess.js-socket.io
 Chess multiplayer library based on chess.js